CDDLeiden/QSPRpred/README.md

 ### Note on PCM Modelling

-If you plan to optionally use QSPRPred to calculate protein descriptors for PCM, make sure to also install Clustal Omega.
+If you plan to optionally use QSPRpred to calculate protein descriptors for PCM, make sure to also install Clustal Omega.
 You can get it via `conda` (**for Linux and MacOS only**):